 Encrypted fine-tuning

-This section explains how to fine-tune neural-network models and large language-models on private data.
-Small models can be be fine-tuned using a single-client/single-server setup.
-For optimal latency when fine-tuning larger models (e.g., GPT2 and bigger) you should consider distributed computation, with multiple worker nodes performing the training on encrypted data.
+Small models can be fine-tuned using a single-client/single-server setup.
+For larger models (such as GPT-2 and above), consider using distributed computation across multiple worker nodes to perform training on encrypted data for optimal latency.

 Overview

-For a tutorial about applying FHE LORA fine-tuning to a small neural network, see this notebook.
+Refer to this notebook to see the tutorial about applying FHE LoRA fine-tuning to a small neural network.

-Concrete ML supports LORA, a parameter efficient fine-tuning (PEFT) approach, in the hybrid model paradigm.
-LORA adds adapters, which contain a low number of fine-tunable weights, to the linear layers in an original model.
+Concrete ML supports LoRA, a parameter-efficient fine-tuning (PEFT) approach, in the hybrid model paradigm.
+LoRA adds adapter layers, which contain a small number of trainable parameters, to the linear layers of a base model.

 Usage

-Concrete ML integrates with the peft package which adds LORA layer adapters to a model's linear layers.
-Here are the steps to convert a model to hybrid FHE LORA training.
+Concrete ML integrates with the peft package to add LoRA adapters to a model's linear layers.
+Below are the steps to convert a model into a hybrid FHE LoRA training setup.

-The LoraConfig class from the peft package contains the various LORA parameters.
-It is possible to specify which layers have LORA adapters through the target_modules argument.
-Please refer to the LoraConfig documentation for a reference on the various config options.
+The LoraConfig class from the peft package contains the various LoRA parameters.
+You can specify which layers have LoRA adapters through the target_modules argument.
+For a detailed reference of the various configuration options, refer to the LoraConfig documentation.

 import torch